 The aim for the following days after stress periods is to focus on:

 - replenishing the nutrient reserve by consuming a diverse range of whole ingredients – fresh seasonal foods (citrus fruits, pomegranate, greens, ginger), nut or seeds butter and other healthy fats sources (to support the hormone production), cereals, legumes.

-- eliminating excess byproducts of an intense liver activity (by consuming soluble fiber which will bind with excess cholesterol, old estrogen and neutralised toxins, and will flush them out).
+- eliminating excess byproducts of an intense liver activity (by consuming soluble fiber which will bind with excess cholesterol, old estrogen and neutralized toxins, and will flush them out).

 - nurture the microbiome, to boost the immune system (by having fermented foods such as yogurt or sauerkraut, and fiber).

-Later on, the fiber will feed the good bacteria in your colon, these will produce short chain fatty acids that will feed the colon wall cells and maintain their health.
+Later on, the fiber will feed the good bacteria in your colon, these will produce short chain fatty acids that will feed the colon wall cells and maintain their health (you can also maintain your intestine health with this drink to cleanse colon).
 Studies showed that our microbiome is linked with the health of our brain, so keeping a diverse and well nurtured bacteria could be the key to a good mood and focused mind.

-If you’re looking for more ways to turn oats into your new favourite breakfast, check on my other delicious oatmeal recipes: Overnight Oats with Chocolate and Figs, Whipped Porridge with Chocolate, Overnight Oats with Beet Juice and Coconut Milk.
+If you’re looking for more ways to turn oats into your new favorite breakfast, check on my other delicious oatmeal recipes: Peanut Butter Overnight Oats, Overnight Oats with Chocolate and Figs, Whipped Porridge with Chocolate, Overnight Oats with Beet Juice and Coconut Milk .